emilwallner/How-to-learn-Deep-Learning/README.md

 I'm using Michael Nielsen's [Anki method](http://augmentingcognition.com/ltm.html) to process the material.
 - I normally spend 6 hours reading 5 - 20 pages and finding YouTube tutorials to understand every concept.
 This includes doing exercises on Khan Academy and redoing derivations from lectures on Youtube.
 - Then I spend 2 - 3 hours creating Anki cards.
-I have one deck for questions I can rehearse on the go, and another for exercises I need pen and paper for.
+I have one deck for questions I can rehearse on the go, and another for exercises I need a pen and paper for.
-- I spend another an hour reviewing previous Anki cards and exercises.
+- I spend another hour reviewing previous Anki cards and exercises.

 I set aside three months to study the Deep Learning Book fulltime.
 The book is 700 pages, so aim to ankify 10 - 15 pages per day.
 The first few chapters are denser, so I began with 5 pages a day and gradually got closer to 15 pages.